zephyrproject-rtos/zephyr/doc/guides/networking/networking_with_host.rst

   * If you have multiple Zephyr instances, either QEMU or native_posix ones, and want to create a connection between them, see :ref:`networking_with_multiple_instances` for details.

+* Simulating IEEE 802.15.4 network between two QEMUs.

+  * Here, two Zephyr instances are running and there is IEEE 802.15.4 link layer run over an UART between them.
+    See :ref:`networking_with_ieee802154_qemu` for details.